 Tattoo artists work very hard.
 While there may be a perception that their days don’t start until noon and their nights are full of parties, this is not a true representation of how hard tattoo artists really do work.
 The truth is that they often work late into the evening, they must find their own clients, and they have to continue to develop new skills and keep up with the industry.
 Tattooing really does “take over your life.”
 To get ahead in tattooing you’ll often need to take you work home with you.
 Fortunately for us, our “work” is painting and drawing, which is fun, and why we love it!

 However that’s AFTER they become professionals.
 The path to becoming a tattoo artist is full of challenges and hard work.
-From learning how to hold the tattoo machine to becoming skilled at different style of shading, every step of the process takes practice, practice, practice!
+From learning how to hold the tattoo machine to becoming skilled at different styles of shading, every step of the process takes practice, practice, practice!
 Add to that the likelihood that you’ll be doing a lot of the “grunt” work during your apprenticeship, and you can see why having a strong work ethic is an important trait for someone who wants to become a tattoo artist.

 Don’t let this discourage you.
 I wouldn’t trade the ability to travel the world, set your own hours, and make a career doing something I love for anything.
 The “juice is definitely worth the squeeze.”

 Clients will have different ideas about what they want, where they want it, and everything else regarding their tattoos.
 Some may change their minds many times during the consultation, and even occasionally not show up for an appointment.
 While you will be the professional who will guide them through what will look the best on their skin, you will still need to be flexible enough to give them the experience they’re looking for with an outcome that reflects well on you.